caseconsulting/devsetup/README.md

 ### Login

-Using PuTTY, login to dev workstation as 'centos' user
+Using PuTTY, login to dev workstation as 'centos' user if you are on windows

 ### Review Cloud-init Output